Karen Wynn

-Karen Wynn is an artist and a Canadian and American Yale University Professor Emerita of psychology and cognitive science.
+Karen Wynn is a Canadian and American artist and Yale University Professor Emerita of psychology and cognitive science.
 She was born in Austin, Texas, and grew up on the Canadian prairies in Regina, Saskatchewan.
 Her research explores the cognitive capacities of infants and young children.
 She directed for over 3 decades the Infant Cognition Laboratory, first in the Psychology Department at the University of Arizona, and then in the Psychology Department at Yale University.

 Education

 Wynn received her Bachelor of Arts in psychology from McGill University, and her PhD in cognitive science from the Massachusetts Institute of Technology.
 Her first faculty position was at the University of Arizona.
 She joined the Yale University Psychology Department in 1999.

 Research

 Numerical cognition

 Karen Wynn is known for her pioneering work on infants' and children's early numerical cognition.
 The first of her many influential research studies on this topic, published in the scientific journal Nature in 1992, reported that five-month-old human infants are able to compute the outcomes of simple addition and subtraction operations on small sets of physical objects.